 Below are some of the experiences I’ve had while I was traveling solo.
 The bottom line is, I’ve always met other travelers and it’s so easy to make new friends through travel!

-During my sophomore year of university, I spent two weeks living at Pun Pun Organic Farm 50 km outside of Chiang Mai in Northern Thailand.
-The experience allowed me to explore this
+During my sophomore year of university, I spent two weeks living at Pun Pun Organic Farm, 50 km outside of Chiang Mai in Northern Thailand.
+The experience allowed me to

 October 2019 marks TWO YEARS since I left the U.S. to start backpacking.
 Although I did go home for Christmas last year to surprise my parents, the majority of the